 Your healthcare provider will base his or her decision to prescribe medications on more than just the results of a cholesterol test.
 He or she will also look to see if you are at risk for heart disease from other problems.
-The more heart disease risk factors you have, the lower your LDL cholesterol level needs to be.

 (Click Heart Attack Risk to determine your 10-year risk.)

 If your doctor does recommend medications for cholesterol, there are many options.
 The type of medication your doctor recommends will be based on many things, like your cholesterol levels and other medical conditions.

 The seven major types of cholesterol medications are: